22FAUNO-SA-Team-1/ClassProjectDocuments/CodeAnalysis.md

     [ServletHttpFacade.java](https://github.com/keycloak/keycloak/blob/main/adapters/spi/servlet-adapter-spi/src/main/java/org/keycloak/adapters/servlet/ServletHttpFacade.java)<br/>
 Automated Scan Issues: No related automated scan issues encountered.<br/>
 Code Review Summary:<br/>
 	This CWE was flagged seven times.
 The reason why this weakness was flagged in the code was due to a "user-provided" value.
 The weakness involves writing a user input to a HTTP header, which can lead to HTTP response splitting.
 Upon further review of the code, no user-provided value was found; however, that does not mean that there is none.
 The code is shown to append a query string.
 Due to the complexity of the code and time restraints, no further evidence of an "user-provided" value was found.
 The reason why this CWE was looked into is due to the heavy usage Keycloak makes to API and HTTP requests.
 A vulnerability there would not be good.

+### CWE Findings Summary

+Our findings from automated scanning and subsequent manual code review are that none of the CVEs we evaluated raised any major concerns.
+Most of the CWEs encountered in this review have corresponding mitigations built into Keycloak that have been covered in other sections of our security analysis.
+We do, however, believe that some of the CWE's concerning HTTP and encryption may warrant additional investigation by someone with more than a superficial understanding of Keycloak's codebase.

 ## OSS Contributions
-As laid out in the summary most CWE's flagged by automated scanning and reviewed by the team turned out to be false positives, however there were some notable exceptions that warrent additional investigation.
+As laid out in the summary most CWE's flagged by automated scanning and reviewed by the team turned out to be false positives, however there were some notable exceptions that warrant additional investigation.
 After implementing automated scanning, Keycloak's vulnerability disclosure policy was re-reviewed.
 As part of the policy we had to notify the Keycloak Security group via email and made the alerts private, we did this by implementing a Beta feature "Private vulnerability reporting" in our fork (because we couldn't make the fork private).
 There was some non-CWE's that our scanning flagged primarily due to depreciated packages and libraries.
 We are still waiting on Keycloaks response about how to proceed.
-According to the disclosure policy, they will create a private fork to fix and add us if warrented (i.e. at their discretion).
+According to the disclosure policy, they will create a private fork to fix and add us if warranted (i.e. at their discretion).

 ## Reflection/Collaboration